 Community Tech New York (CTNY) believes that building community networks builds community power.
-Since 2011, we have collaborated with local organizations in NYC, New York State, and a few other US sites to create community-owned internet infrastructure.
+Since 2011, we have collaborated with local organizations in NYC, New York State, and other US sites to create community-owned internet infrastructure.
 Our approach is grounded in the Detroit Digital Justice principles of access, participation, common ownership, and healthy communities.

 CTNY is a member of the Community Technology Collective (CTC), an emergent network of organizations dedicated to digital justice, community technology, and digital stewardship.
 Community Tech New York (CTNY) and the Detroit Community Technology Project (DCTP) are founding members of CTC and sponsored projects of Allied Media Projects.
 We are building and supporting healthy, resilient digital ecosystems rooted in community needs by sharing community technology practices, teaching tools, and project support.
 The CTC is part of an international movement for consentful, resilient, equitable community-governed communications infrastructure.
 We support sustainable community ownership of data and technology and cultivate the long-term stewardship of neighborhood technologies that support health, well-being, and access to opportunity.